ms-iot/content/en-US/win10/samples/arduino-wiring/DCMotor.md

 ##Hardware Set Up

-The pins on the Raspberry Pi 2 do not provide enough power on their own to run motors and other power-hungry parts.
-Because the motor needs more current, we'll use a transistor to connect the motor to an external power source.
+Motors draw more current than the pins on the Raspberry Pi 2 can safely provide.
+Therefore, we'll use a transistor to connect the motor to an external power source.
 Transistors are like switches; when we give it a small amount of current, it can enable the flow of a much larger current.
 For our motor, we used a 5v DC adapter that supplies at least 1A of current.
 It is OK to use an adapter with more current capacity than your motor needs; as the adapter should only supply what is needed by the motor.

 We are also using a diode to protect the PCA9685 board and the Raspberry Pi from backflow current that can damage the hardware.
 Diodes enable power flow in one direction only.